 Butternut squash puree enhances the color here without distracting from the cheesy flavor, and it sneaks in another serving of vegetables.
 If you can't find frozen butternut puree, swap in an equal amount of mashed sweet potato or canned unsweetened pumpkin.

 Chicken Enchilada Casserole

-These enchiladas are a cinch to assemble and easy to freeze--just cover one of the pans with foil.
-If you plan to serve a crowd, bake in one (13 x 9-inch) baking dish.
-The chicken stays moist throughout baking and reheating, thanks to a gentle poach and a creamy verde sauce.
-Fresh cilantro stems have tons of flavor; make sure to include them in the sauce.
+This creamy chicken enchilada casserole is a cinch to assemble in advance and easy to freeze—just cover one of the pans with foil.
+If you plan to serve a crowd, you can bake the chicken enchilada casserole in one (13- x 9-inch) baking dish.
+The chicken stays moist throughout baking and reheating, thanks to a gentle poach and a rich verde sauce.
+Be sure to include your fresh cilantro stems in the sauce, they have tons of flavor!

 Thai Basil Chicken Stir-Fry

 Thai Basil Chicken Stir-Fry Recipe